slazarov/python-signalr-client/README.md

 # Notices
 None right now.

-# Supplemental libraries
+# Performance and supplemental libraries
-* For better performance users can install `ujson` which is automatically detected and overrides `json`.
+* For better performances users can install `uvloop` and `ujson` which are automatically detected.
 * Users can pass a custom session to the client, i.e a [`cfscrape`](https://github.com/Anorov/cloudflare-scrape) session in order to bypass Cloudflare.

 # Compatibility
 Asyncio requires Python 3.5+.

 For Python2.X compatibility try [TargetProcess' gevent based SignalR client](https://github.com/TargetProcess/signalr-client-py).

 # Installation
 #### Pypi (most stable)